Selecting Work for Assessment

 As an OCA student you will have kept a learning log as a way of documenting your creative responses to course activities, your reflections on your progress, and responses to formative feedback.
-For some courses, such as creative writing, music or MA Fine Art, this may take a different form or name, but in this section we will refer to them as learning logs.
+For some units, such as creative writing or music, this may take a different form or name, but in this section we will refer to them as learning logs.
 You may have chosen to keep your learning log as an online blog, notebook, a digital file, or other format.

 You are asked to present a selection of entries from your learning log structured around your learning outcomes.
 We are asking for a selection, rather than your whole learning log, to make the assessment process more focused.
 This is to help assessors spend more time on what needs to be assessed, and for students to reflect on their learning experiences, and signpost the key stages of their development.

 1. Identify your learning outcomes.
 Your course will usually have four or five distinct learning outcomes.
-These are available in the Learning outcomes & subject specific guidance.
+These are available in either the assessment section of your unit for Teach-in units, or in the Teach-out Unit Learning Outcomes & Discipline Specific Guidance in the Understanding Assessment section.

 2. Interpret the learning outcomes.
 Where have you covered these topics in your course?
 There might be a specific assignment or project that evidences a particular outcome, or you may have worked on this theme throughout the course.